tydickinson29/DumbBot/README.md

 ### Attachment Reposting

 I am currently *trying* to have the bot repost any attachments into the media channel as well.
 This requires the use of the aiohttp module so I am trying to understand how that works.

+### TM Usage Tracker

+There are a number of Pokemon I would like to use TM's on, but can't remember them all.
+This would allow a user to input the Pokemon that they want to use TM's on as well as which TM's.
+I will also probably allow an option to show all, show quick TM's, and show charge TM's.
+That way if you obtain one TM or the other, you can quickly see which Pokemon you would like to use it on.

 ## Authors